UiL-OTS-labs/jspsych-uil-template-docs/README.md

 - A locally developed experiment will not guarantee that the same experiment will run in a server setup, or vice versa.

 Many browsers and versions have their own defaults for security like 'autoplay', allowing sounds, pop-ups and alerts, importing images from local sources, etc. It is impossible to know 100% sure if things will work in your browser in advance, so be prepared to deal with some confusion.

+## For 'real' online data collection, you will need a server-based setup.
+While you could -- in principle -- use jsPsych in the traditional lab context, it will typically not make a lot of sense.
+Especially if you want to store your research data for an experiment in one place, a web-server setup is the way to go.
+Read on to find out how this can be done, if some conditions are met.

 # From template to your own online experiment